 "But what if I HAVE to use my computer?
 I'm a student, I need to study, work on projects, or write papers."

-For those who absolutely must use their computers later into the evening, I recommend the program FLUX.
+For those who absolutely must use their computers later into the evening, I recommend installing and using a blue light blocking program.
 This actually changes the wavelength of light emitted from your screen as the day goes on.
-I've been using it for over a 2 years now and it is fantastic, you don't even notice the color change and it’s very easy on the eyes.
+I've been using one for over a 2 years now, and it is fantastic.
+You don't even notice the color change, and it’s very easy on the eyes.
 There's also no issue with visibility.

 Our bodies love routines.
 It's important to get in the habit of learning how to clear your mind and relax before bed.
 Here are a few ideas to get you on the right track: